Test your knowledge with free interactive questions on Seneca — used by over 10 million students.

 The British National Party

-• The British National Party (BNP) have campaigned for values they see as being held by indigenous UK people.
+• The British National Party (BNP) has campaigned for values it sees as held by indigenous British people.

-• The BNP is considered now to be a far-right party with fascist values.
+• The BNP is widely regarded by academics, media, and watchdog organisations to be a far-right party with fascist values.

 Single-Issue Parties